Generic name: propafenone hydrochloride

 Patient Counseling Information

-- If patients experience symptoms that may be associated with altered electrolyte balance, such as excessive or prolonged diarrhea, sweating, vomiting, or loss of appetite or thirst, these conditions should be immediately reported to their health care provider.
+- Instruct patients to report symptoms that may be associated with altered electrolyte balance, such as excessive or prolonged diarrhea, sweating, vomiting, or loss of appetite or thirst.

-- Patients should be instructed NOT to double the next dose if a dose is missed.
+- Instruct patients not to double the next dose if a dose is missed.
 The next dose should be taken at the usual time.

-Propafenone Hydrochloride Extended-Release Capsules, USP, are a prescription medicine that is used:
+Propafenone hydrochloride extended-release capsules are a prescription medicine that is used:

 - in certain people who have a heart rhythm disorder called atrial fibrillation (AF)